houzyk/thephilosophicalcode/docs/contributing.md

 ## Credit

 I highly appreciate any contribution.
 There's true magic behind open source.
-So, I will be adding your name to the [people's section](https://thephilosophicalcode.com/people/) to show appreciation.
+So, I will be adding your name under the "Contributors" section to the [people's section](https://thephilosophicalcode.com/people/) to show appreciation.